Filamentary Dust Polarization and the Morphology of Neutral Hydrogen Structures

 To modify the scale of structure that the Hessian algorithm is most sensitive to, we apply a Gaussian smoothing kernel to each of the GALFA-\hi\ intensity maps before applying the Hessian algorithm. \figref{fig:sm_maps} shows the effect of smoothing before applying the Hessian.
-The maps shown are projections of the polarized intensity of an example patch of sky, where polarized intensity is defined as \eq{P = \sqrt{Q^2 + U^2}, } where~$Q$ and~$U$ are the Stokes parameter maps of the~\hip\ integrated over the velocity selection described in \secref{subsec:velsel}.
+The maps shown are projections of the polarized intensity over the velocity selection described in \secref{subsec:velsel} of an example patch of sky.
 The first map on the left corresponds to the Hessian algorithm run on the GALFA-\hi\ intensity maps at their native resolution of~$4'$.
-Note that it is difficult to see the filamentary structure because the Hessian algorithm is sensitive to other local variations, such as noise and scan pattern artifacts.
-Each of the maps to the right of the first one corresponds to the Hessian algorithm applied to the GALFA-\hi\ intensity maps smoothed with a Gaussian kernel to the labeled full width at half maximum (FWHM) resolution.
+Note that it is difficult to see the filamentary structure because the Hessian algorithm is sensitive to other local variations, such as noise and scan-pattern artifacts.
+Each of the maps to the right of the first one corresponds to the Hessian algorithm applied to the GALFA-\hi\ intensity maps smoothed with a Gaussian kernel to the labeled FWHM resolution.
 Increasing the FWHM emphasizes real filamentary structure but also makes the filaments wider.
 We include maps for FWHM=$16'$ and~$36'$, which are the native resolutions of~\hipi\ and the Leiden/Argentine/Bonn (LAB) surveys \citep{Kalberla_2005}, respectively.
 We include the projection of the polarized intensity of an example patch of the sky when the Hessian algorithm is applied to~\hipi\ data at their native resolution of~16$'$ on the right of the figure for comparison with the map titled FWHM=$16'$.
 The velocity binning and the velocity range over which the templates of the two datasets are integrated are not identical, so we do not expect their resulting polarized intensity maps to be identical.
 When smoothed to the~\hipi\ beam, the GALFA-\hi\ maps are modestly more sensitive.